cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 ## Additional Requests

-You can also specify special requirements for pentesters.
+You can also add special requirements for pentesters.
 For example, if industry, company, or national regulations require that you limit pentesters to residents of one or more countries, you can do so here: